openaddresses/openaddresses/CONTRIBUTING.md

 If using a text processing tag above, the results can usually be found in the generated `auto_number` or `auto_street` fields unless otherwise noted.
+Field names are case insensitive, but contributers are encouraged to try to match the case.

  Tag | Required? | Note
 ---------- | --- | ----